alexcalaca/technical-articles-alexandrecalaca/clxejz4q2000p09jvc96j2aqo.md

 **Stanley:** That sounds great.
 Can you tell me more about your experience with Kafka and real-time data streaming?

 **Ben:** Absolutely.
 I’ve spent the last three years working at DCA Company, where I focused on building and optimizing real-time data pipelines using Kafka.
-One of my key achievements was designing a scalable data streaming platform that reduced `data processing` `latency` by 40%.
+One of my key achievements was designing a scalable data streaming platform that reduced `data processinglatency` by 40%.

 **Stanley:** Impressive!
 It sounds like you have some solid experience.
 How do you handle working under `tight deadlines`, especially when dealing with real-time data applications?

-**Ben:** I `thrive in` `fast-paced environments`.
+**Ben:** I `thrive infast-paced environments`.
 At CDA, I often managed multiple projects with tight deadlines.
 My strategy involves prioritizing tasks, effective time management, and clear communication with my team.
 With real-time applications, ensuring high availability and `low latency` is crucial, and I’ve developed robust monitoring and alerting systems to maintain performance under pressure.

 **Stanley:** That’s good to hear.
 Collaboration and communication are crucial for us.
 Do you have any questions about the role or our company?